TiGRoNdev/SpectraForge/BUILD_INSTRUCTIONS.md

 ## Troubleshooting

+### Vulkan SDK not found

+If you get Vulkan-related errors:

+1. Make sure Vulkan SDK is properly installed
+2. Check that `VULKAN_SDK` environment variable is set
+3. Restart your command prompt/IDE after installing Vulkan SDK

+### Shader compilation failed

+If shader compilation fails:

+1. Make sure Vulkan SDK is installed and `VULKAN_SDK` is set
+2. Check that `glslc.exe` exists in `%VULKAN_SDK%\Bin\`
+3. Run `.\compile_shaders.bat` manually to see detailed error messages

 ### GLFW3 not found

 If you get "Could not find a package configuration file provided by glfw3", try: